smeetinc/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 8 - program that prints all the numbers of base 16 in lowercase, followed by a new line.
 Task 9 - program that prints all possible combinations of single-digit numbers.
 Task 10 - program that prints all possible different combinations of two digits.
+Task 11 -  program that prints all possible different combinations of three digits.